 It can be difficult for residents to communicate neglect.
 Many nursing homes may care for residents with dementia, Alzheimer’s, or other forms of memory problems.
 Residents may not be lucid all the time or recognize the neglect they’re facing—and if they are, they may not be able to communicate this to a loved one as their speech may be inhibited.

 Abandonment happens when an elder is deserted by their caretakers.
 They may be left at a public place like a shopping center, or at a hospital or different nursing home facility.
 An abandoned senior, depending on their state, may be unaware of where they are and unable to contact their loved ones for help.

-Residents may be abandoned if their facility is unable to provide them with the care they need or if they don’t want to because of a history of violence or difficult behaviors.
+Residents may be abandoned if their facility is unable to provide them with the care they need or don’t want to because of a history of violence or difficult behaviors.

 When an elder engages in behaviors that endanger their personal safety or health, that is considered self-neglect.
 It is typically seen when an older person fails or refuses to provide themselves with the proper amount of water, food, clothing, medications, or hygiene.
 Nursing homes are supposed to ensure their residents’ needs are met, so if they neglect to help a person that is neglecting themselves, they can be held accountable.